 The MCP-IPE (MCP Server) exposes OAuth Protected Resource Metadata (PRM) at a well-known location.
 PRM provides, at minimum, the authorization server locations, the issuer information, and the resource identifier used to derive the audience.

-PAT issuance is performed between the Authorization Server and the MCP Client and does not require interaction over the Mca reference point .

 The Authorization Server publishes Authorization Server Metadata and a JWKS reachable by the MCP-IPE for local verification of the PAT.
 The MCP-IPE is to maintain availability of the issuer’s metadata and keys (e.g., by caching and periodic refresh) so that signature verification, key selection via kid, and key rotation can be handled without on-line introspection.

-Each MCP Client is provisioned with the MCP-IPE endpoint and discovery parameters in its MCP configuration.
+Each MCP Client is provisioned with the MCP-IPE endpoint in its MCP configuration.
 Per-agent registration differs by implementation, but the configuration includes sufficient information to reach the MCP-IPE and to follow PRM-based discovery.

 Figure 6.1.3.1-1: Authorization procedure (PAT Issuance)